-There’s a bit plot business before we get to the big central idea – we are introduced to Basil and sidekick Lola (Patricia Haines) deliberately killing “one of our very best agents”, in the words of the real John Steed, expressly with the intention of flushing Steed and Peel out into the open and then steal their identities.
+There’s a bit plot business before we get to the big central idea – we are introduced to Basil and sidekick Lola (Patricia Haines) deliberately killing “one of our very best agents”, in the words of the original and as-yet-unaltered John Steed, expressly with the intention of flushing Steed and Peel out into the open to steal their identities.

 But nothing really held my interest until what looked like an old radar console from a Second World War movie was rolled out and the mind-swap began.
 Would the valves be up to it?
 Swap achieved, the bogus Steed is soon back at base, where he is immediately arousing Mrs Peel’s suspicions by addressing her as “Emma”.
 Not his style.